lefticus/constexpr_all_the_things/presentation/jason_notes.md

 * This suggests some amount of awareness of the part of the container to allocate as much as it can up front, for a fixed-size allocator
 * Cleaning up becomes almost impossible because a non-trivial destructor is impossible.
 This would mean that we need some kind of non-`constexpr` allocator wrapper that can clean up allocated memory on exit
 * This should be possible, but adds some more complexity, but should work in the same way that `std::variant`'s `constexpr` destructor does
+* What would be awesome is if an empty, but user defined, destructor could be considered "trivial" for the purposes of `constexpr`.
+This would allow us to `if constexpr` out the body of the destructor when possible

 How to make a constexpr-safe destructor: